-Enrollment due date- All completed enrollment applications must be submitted to ECCI within 5 calendar days from the date that the parent and/or guardian signed the appollment.
-If for any reason, enrollment parent and/or guardian signed the enrollment.
+Enrollment due date- All completed enrollment applications must be submitted to ECCI within 5 calendar days from the date that the parent and/or guardian signed the enrollment.
 If, for any reason, enrollments are submitted after 5 days, that child will be eligible for the food program as of the date that ECCI receives the enrollment form.